-- Record keeping is in accordance with legislation, standards and best practice guidance - A policy and procedure is available which includes the creation, storage, recording, retention and disposal of records in accordance with the Data Protection Act (DPA) and General Data
+- Record keeping is in accordance with legislation, standards and best practice guidance - A policy and procedure is available which supports the creation, storage, recording, retention and disposal of records in accordance with the Data Protection Act (DPA) and General Data Protection Regulations (GDPR) - The agency's Statement of Purpose and Service User Guide makes appropriate references to the nature and range of service provision and where appropriate, includes guidance for nurses on the implementation and use of restrictive practices

-- Protection Regulations (GDPR) - The agency's Statement of Purpose and Service User Guide makes appropriate references to the nature and range of service provision and where appropriate, includes restrictive practices - The care plan is developed in consultation with service users and/or their representatives/trust representatives - The care plan includes all relevant assessed risks that include, when relevant, Dysphagia needs - The agency can demonstrated a good knowledge of service users' wishes, preferences and assessed needs as identified within the service users' care plans and associated Speech and Language Therapy (SALT) dietary requirements - The agency must ensure that a copy of the SALT assessment including the recommendations are contained in the services users' files - Service users are provided with a copy of their care plan in a suitable format and receive information in relation to potential sources of (external) support/advocacy to discuss their needs and care plan - The communication needs of service users have been assessed and where appropriate communication support plans put in place - There is a policy and procedure on enteral feeding - Staff are trained on enteral feeding, were applicable, and assessed as competent and capable.
-A record of training is to be retained - Service users' care plans and risk assessments have been updated to reflect if enteral feeding is required - There is evidence of consultation with the dietician regarding enteral feeding - Staff are trained and deemed competent and capable if specialised equipment is required for service users.
-A record of training must be retained - There is robust managerial oversight of the risk assessment and care plan for service users who require the use of specialised equipment - Staff must record what equipment is used if two or more types of equipment are in the service user's home - The agency must ensure they have a robust system to record any medication errors.
-Staff are to be trained in administering medication and written records maintained - The medication policy must include the use of oral syringes
+- The provision of nursing care and re-assessment of the patient's ongoing care needs, are agreed with the patient, monitored and recorded on a day-to-day basis (private patients) - The provision of care is regularly evaluated and reviewed (private patients) - The communication needs of patients have been assessed and where appropriate, communication support plans put in place (private patients) - Patients are provided with a copy of their care plan in a suitable format and receive information in relation to potential sources of (external) support/advocacy to discuss their needs and care plan (private patients) - There is a policy and procedure on enteral feeding - Staff are trained on enteral feeding, where applicable, and assessed as competent and capable.
+A record of training is to be retained - Patients' care plans and risk assessments have been updated to reflect if enteral feeding is required (private patients) - There is evidence of consultation with the dietician regarding enteral feeding (private patients) - Staff are trained and deemed competent and capable if specialised equipment is required for patients.
+A record of training must be recorded and retained (private patients) - There is robust managerial oversight of the risk assessment and care plan for patients who require the use of specialised equipment - Staff must record what equipment is used if two or more types of equipment are in the patient's home - There is a robust system to record any medication errors and the actions taken to prevent recurrence are recorded - Staff are to be trained in administering medication and written records maintained - The medication policy must include the use of oral syringes - Staff are trained in Dysphagia/swallowing awareness and records of this training retained - The care plan includes all relevant assessed risks and notes, when relevant, Dysphagia needs (private patients) - The agency can demonstrate a good knowledge of patients' wishes, preferences and assessed needs as identified within the care plans and associated Speech and Language Therapy (SALT) dietary requirements - The agency must ensure that a copy of the SALT assessment, including the recommendations, is contained in the patients' files - Patients are provided with a copy of their care plan in a suitable format and receive information in relation to potential sources of (external) support/advocacy to discuss their needs and care plans assurance

-There are arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to service users at appropriate intervals.
+There are arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to service users and where appropriate patients at appropriate intervals.

-- The agency has systems in place to seek, record, monitor and retain service users' comments regarding the quality of care provided by the agency - The agency has arrangements in place to complete regular audits and review of service provision.
-This should be informed by a policy and procedure on quality assurance - The registered person must ensure the quality of services is monitored and a report is prepared on a monthly basis - The agency has in place robust arrangements for identifying and managing service failures in a timely manner (private service users) - The quality of service provided is evaluated on at least an annual basis and follow-up action taken.
+- The agency has systems in place to seek, record, monitor and retain patients' comments regarding the quality of care provided by the agency - The agency has arrangements in place to complete regular audits and review of service provision.
+This should be informed by a policy and procedure on quality

+- The registered person must ensure the quality of services is monitored and a report is prepared on a monthly basis - The agency has put in place robust arrangements for identifying and managing service failures in a timely manner (private patients) - The quality of service provided is evaluated on at least an annual basis and follow up action taken.
 Key stakeholders are involved in this process.